About Moore's Recycling Center

 - Cardboard (File folders, poster board, frozen food boxes, cardboard boxes, etc.)

-Beginning November 18, 2019, Republic Services as well as the Moore Recycling Center will not be accepting:
+As of November 18, 2019, Republic Services as well as the Moore Recycling Center does not accept:

 - #6 – Styrofoam